Yes – it can change your brain.

 After a while, you might be pretty convinced that you have nothing to say, people are not interested in you, and you feel anxious with other people – you start to feel a little afraid when chatting with other people.

-When I say afraid, I mean that you are starting to get symptoms of anxiety (you can read more about that here.)
+When I say afraid, you are starting to get anxiety symptoms (you can read more about that here.)
 You start to get a fear response.

 If you have stayed with me up til now, I shall start to answer the original question;